 Those who trade the Betfair markets cold like specific information, numbers, data, facts and to spot changes fast.
 When you compare this to reading a horses form, you can quickly see some of the problems.
 I mean, how is a going stick, short-head or length an accurate metric?

-In addition, just think about these two questions a second:
+In addition, just think about these two questions for a second:

 - How relevant is a rapid change in betting volumes before an event?

-- How relevant a horses finishing position a week or month ago?
+- How relevant are horses finishing position a week or month ago?